Social Provider Handler node

 Validates the

-Collects relevant profile information from the provider.
+Collects relevant user profile information from the provider.

 -

-Transforms the profile information using a script.
+Transforms the profile information using the script specified in the social provider configuration.

 -